Estimated Reading Time: 10 Min

 To advance the conversation on this topic Air Force officers from the fighter, mobility, and logistics communities have provided some views on the issues that need to be addressed to operationalize this concept.
 All agree that adaptive basing and forward arming and refueling points (FARP) are important concepts that could give us the edge in a future near-peer conflict, but each offers some suggestions for addressing challenges untethered operations present.
 Major Jennifer Miller (C-17 pilot) sees basing as a critical component of UTO that should be addressed through strengthening regional partnerships.
 Major Taylor Gifford (F-15E pilot) has identified deployment and employment training for USAF fighters as a significant factor in successfully employing UTO.
 Major Chris Jacobson (Logistics Readiness Officer) highlights several logistics challenges centering on fuel, robust infrastructure, and prepositioning of War Reserve Material (WRM).

-C-17 mobility airlift utilized in FARP execution is capable and dependable to accomplish the movement requested, no questions asked.
+C-17 mobility airlift utilized in UTO execution is capable and dependable to accomplish the movement requested, no questions asked.
 Landing at remote fields with little to no support prepositioned, is business as usual for the C-17 Globemaster III.
-Gas, maintenance support personnel, and security teams can be preplanned into the self-reliant onboard package, enabling this specific choice of aircraft to arrive in the most austere environments of aviation requests.
-To make FARP a reality, we must adjust preparation and planning appropriately to offer senior leaders every location option they need to create an asymmetric advantage over adversary forces.
+Gas, maintenance support personnel, and security teams can be preplanned into the self-reliant onboard package, enabling this specific choice of Major Weapons System to arrive in the most austere environments of aviation requests.
+To make UTO a reality, we must adjust preparation and planning appropriately to offer senior leaders every location option they need to create an asymmetric advantage over adversary forces.
 The realities of gaining airfield access at the edge of a contested environment will limit mission execution of the fighters.
-It is a balance, the FARP package must be far enough away to protect the C-17 from threat, but also close enough to give the gas range required by the F-16s for loiter time and mission objectives.
-By alleviating air refueling options, range for fighters to launch, operate, and return, must be guaranteed but also limits the scope of location options.
-Arrival of a FARP package will be easily detected, but if locations are correctly placed in theater, the operation could be over and done before an adversary is able to adjust and respond with force that realistically threatens assets at the originating airfield.
+It is a balance.
+The Untethered Operations package must be far enough away to protect the C-17 from threat, but also close enough to give the fuel range required by the F-16s to meet mission objectives.
+Separated from air refueling options, range for fighters to launch, operate, and return, must be guaranteed but also limits the scope of location options.
+Arrival of a UTO package will be easily detected, but if locations are astutely placed in theater, the operation could be over and done before an adversary is able to adjust their calculous and respond with force that realistically threatens assets at the originating airfield.

-Airfields in consideration must meet an evaluation of suitability limited by the fighter requirements.
-A common characteristic of an austere runway is one which is not used, and most likely not well maintained.
-C-17s can land on dirt runways, but fighters cannot and their pavement suitability requirements are much higher and longer.
-This limits the number of fields available to base out of for FARP execution.
+Airfields in consideration must meet an evaluation of suitability, more limited by the fighter requirements.
+A common characteristic of an austere runway is one which is not used, and most likely rudimentary in structure.
+C-17s can land on dirt runways, but fighters cannot and their pavement suitability requires more length and durability.
+This limits the number of remote fields available to base out of for UTO execution.
 Depending on the area of the world, there could be astonishingly few options when paired with vast ocean distances.
-This concern does not lead to an impossibility of the FARP concept, but rather an opportunity to strengthen regional partnerships.
-Improvement of select airfields scattered around the world which specifically avoids threat rings, but within fighter mission range of possible targets, will help make the vision of FARP ops a reality to senior leader battlespace options.
-Investments made now to build or leverage regional partnerships can enable advantages for the next conflict.
+This concern does not lead to an impossibility of the UTO concept, but rather an opportunity to strengthen regional partnerships to make it a strategic reality.
+Improvement of select airfields scattered around the world which specifically avoids threat rings, while within fighter mission range of possible targets, will help make the vision of UTO a viable option to senior leaders.
+Investments made now to build or leverage regional partnerships can shape battlespace advantages for the next conflict.

 The feasibility of successful UTO is dependent on the USAF’s ability to define requirements and train to them.
 UTO must have a realistic duration defined for each planned Forward Operating Location (FOL), based on the logistical sustainment requirements relative to FOL capabilities.
 UTO must also have realistic limitations for operational employment.
 Flexibility and adaptability are key tenants of the UTO construct, but those should be founded on a baseline understanding of UTO capabilities and limitations.
 This understanding will only come from planning and exercising simulated UTO in a realistic environment.
 This training should be accomplished in two primary phases, deployment and employment, which can be accomplished individually or in tandem.